Spooky063/drupal/8/snippets/modules/inject-cache.md

-To inject a new cache bin into a custom service your can:
+To inject a new cache bin into a custom service you must:

 1. Inject a new cache bin into your service